Winnipeg (provincial electoral district)

-Winnipeg was a provincial electoral district in the Canadian province of Manitoba, which was represented in the Legislative Assembly of Manitoba.
+Winnipeg was a provincial electoral district of Manitoba, Canada, which was represented in the Legislative Assembly of Manitoba.
 Consisting of the city of Winnipeg, the district originally existed from 1870 to 1883, returning a single member to the assembly.
 The district was named Winnipeg and St. John for the election of 1870 only, and Winnipeg thereafter.

-In 1883, it was divided into the new districts of Winnipeg North and Winnipeg South; a third district of Winnipeg Centre was created in 1888.
+In 1883, Winnipeg was divided into the new districts of Winnipeg North and Winnipeg South; a third district of Winnipeg Centre was created in 1888.

 In 1920, the district was reconstituted as a multiple member district covering the whole city of Winnipeg.
 This city-wide district returned ten members to the legislature who were all elected citywide through Single transferable vote form of proportional representation.

-The district existed in this form until 1949, when the district was divided into three districts, Winnipeg North, South and Centre.
-Each of the three districts continued to use STV.
-They each elected four members until 1958, when all districts in the province reverted to conventional first-past-the-post voting.
+The district existed in this form until 1949, when the district was divided into three districts, Winnipeg North, South and Centre, with small parts going to Kildonan-Transcona and Iberville.
+Each of the three districts elected four members through the continued use of STV.
+This was the case until 1955, when all districts in the province were changed to single-member districts with the member elected through First-past-the-post voting in the ensuing elections.